Commercial content | 18+ | T&C's Apply

 Nine players have won the Reading player of the year award twice or more.
 Steve Death holds the record for winning the most awards, with four awards coming in 1969/1970, 1972/1973, 1973/1974 and 1976/1977.
 Mick Gooding won the award three times, with Colin Meldrum, Robin Friday, Richie Bowman, Steve Richardson, Steve Wood, Phil Parkinson and Graeme Murty all winning the award twice.

-The current Reading FC manager is Jaap Stam.
-Stam took over the managerial reins in the summer of 2016, replacing Brian McDermott.
+The current Reading FC manager is Paul Clement.
+Clement took over the managerial reins in 2018, replacing Jaap Stam.

 The all time longest serving Reading manager is Joe Edelston.
 Edelston was in charge of Reading from 1939 to 1947.

 In terms of win percentage, the most successful Reading manager is Alan Pardew.
 Pardew led his club to victory in 104 of his 216 games in charge, giving him a win percentage of 48.15.

 Two Reading managers have won LMA Manager of the Year awards.
 Steve Coppell won the award twice in consecutive season from 2005 to 2007.
 Brian McDermott won the LMA Championship Manager of the Year award for the 2011/2012 campaign.

 The Reading FC honours list comprises of two second tier titles (2006 and 2012); three third tier titles (1926, 1986, 1994); and one fourth tier title (1979).